Wyther-Yang/conts/README.md

 # conts

-ConTS is a concurrent library, which covers message processing, message passing, task management, efficient and robust thread pool. combined with many characteristics of modern C + +, it focuses on efficiency and ease of use, and has been developed, tested and benchmarked on Linux.
+ConTS is a concurrent library, which covers message processing, task management, efficient and robust thread pool. combined with many characteristics of modern C + +, it focuses on efficiency and ease of use, and has been developed, tested and benchmarked on Linux.

 It's also limitation: